-12.10 The Ironbridge Gorge World Heritage Sites was designated by UNESCO in 1986 in recognition of its role as the birthplace of the industrial revolution and its unique landscape.
+- 13.11 The Ironbridge Gorge World Heritage Sites was designated by UNESCO in 1986 in recognition of its role as the birthplace of the industrial revolution and its unique landscape.
 The majority of the site lies within the borough and extends into Shropshire.
-The quality of the area majority of the site lies within the borough and extends into Shropshire.
-The quality of the area is described in a statement of Outstanding Universal Value in accordance with UNESCO guidelines.

-12.11 The purpose of Policy HE2 is to provide the highest level of planning protection for the World Heritage Site and meet the councils, stakeholders and residents obligations as custodians of the area.
+The quality of the area is described in a statement of Outstanding Universal Value in accordance with UNESCO guidelines. - 13.12 The purpose of Policy HE2 is to provide the highest level of planning protection for the World Heritage Site and meet the councils, stakeholders and residents obligations as custodians of the area.